What is coffee processing and how does it affect taste?

 So is there a best way?

 The truth is there's no right answer.
 As mentioned earlier some things like climate or access to fresh water and space might dictate what is best for the producers to do.
-Alternatively - even different countries and markets within those countries have different preferences that present commercial opportunities that can't be ignored.
+And it must be remembered that different countries - and markets within those countries - have different preferences that present commercial opportunities that can't be ignored.

 It might sometimes be argued that certain origins and varieties of coffee lend themselves to certain processing methods.
 For example, Kenyan coffees are historically sought out for their bright, even raspy acidity, so it might be a shame to use a processing method that hides this.
 On the other hand the idea of a natural processed coffee from Kenya and what it might taste like sparks curiosity for discovering the unknown and new.

-At the end of the day, one of the great things about coffee is the infinite variety of possible tastes but coffee is meant to be enjoyed so like all tike all things coffee the only thing that really matters is your own preferences as the drinker.
+At the end of the day, one of the great things about coffee is the infinite variety of possible tastes.
+The only thing that really matters is your own preferences as the drinker.